yuchaoshui/blog/README.md

 # development
-copy settings/default_settings.py to root directory, rename it to .settings.py, and you can overwrite default settings.
+copy settings/default_settings.py to project root directory, rename it to .settings.py, and you can overwrite default settings.

 `make dist` to make a package,